Independent service quality survey results

 The results show the proportion of customers of each provider, among those who took part in the survey, who said that they were ‘extremely likely’ or ‘very likely’ to recommend each service.

-Participating providers: Bank of Ireland UK, Barclays, Danske Bank, First Trust Bank, HSBC UK, Halifax, Nationwide, Santander UK, Ulster Bank.
+Participating providers: AIB*, Bank of Ireland UK, Barclays, Danske Bank, Halifax, HSBC UK, Nationwide, Santander, Ulster Bank.

 Approximately 435 customers a year are surveyed across Northern Ireland and the Republic of Ireland for each provider; results are only published where at least 100 customers have provided an eligible score for that service in the survey period.